 The good news is that you can change negative limitations into positive ones.
 For example: “I never trust people because they eventually stab you in the back” can be changed to, “The best way to get to know someone is to trust them and if they give me a sharp pointy object when I’m not looking they are the ones who loses.”

-Here’s who will challenge you: The Critic
+Here’s the person who is indeed a Failure, who will challenge you: The Critic

 The Communication Critic uses every opportunity to correct other people’s speech or WRITING!
 This includes grammar, pronunciation, and word choice.
 Here are a few thoughts in this regard.

 The absolute easiest thing to do on planet earth is to point out the mistakes of others.
-And it is very difficult to appear anything other than being intelligent when the person is constantly pointing out everyone elses errors.
+And it is very difficult to appear anything other than being intelligent when the person is constantly pointing out everyone else’s errors.
 Unfortunately for that person, the actors, directors and producers, are the people who make things happen in life.
 The critics?
 Well, they have a job to do and point out the flaws of others because they have no work to put forward of their own.

 Let them go.